-The available options for 'Output' are 'Relay 1' through 'Relay 5'.
+The available options for 'Trigger' are 'Local' and 'Relay 1' through 'Relay 5'.
 If the checkbox next to the relay is checked, then that relay will activate when the associated alarm is active.
 Otherwise, the relay will not activate.

 NOTE: Relays 3 through 5 are unavailable in the AMC-1B Series.
 Any attempt to toggle the state of a checkbox associated with an unavailable relay will be ignored.
-Additionally, only Relay 1 is available on the AMC-UTx-M-400.